No items found.

 Once someone models the honest response, ask how many of the rest agree, to any degree.
 Then, go to all those who raise their hand and ask,

-Early on in this process, you should explain to the jurors:
+Early on in this jury selection process, you should explain to the jurors:

 “When I say ‘would it be fair to say' or ‘by raising your hand did you mean to say,' that is my shorthand way to say what I think you are communicating to me.
 If I get it wrong, please tell me.
 I don't want to put words in your mouth.

-I can do it the longer way, which is to ask, ‘What did you mean when you raised your hand?’ then ask you to tell me some more.
-Frankly, I’d rather do it that way.
-But it takes a lot longer and I have quite a few topics like this to cover and there are a lot of you to talk to.
+I can do it the longer way, which is to ask, ‘What did you mean when you raised your hand?' and then ask you to tell me some more.
+Frankly, I'd rather do it that way.
+But it takes a lot longer, and I have quite a few topics like this to cover, and there are a lot of you.
 So, I do it this way to keep things moving.
 Is that alright with you?
-OK, just keep in mind, if I say something back to you that I think you meant to communicate, but I’m off the mark, will you tell me?
-It’s important that we have clear communications and a clear record.
+OK, just keep in mind, if I say something back to you that I think you meant to communicate, but I'm off the mark, will you tell me?
+It's important that we have clear communications and a clear record.
 Thanks.
 Is everyone OK with that?”

 Social desirability bias with Shari E. Belitz